-It’s that time of the year again when we are anticipating planting our vegetable gardens!
-Before you plant your tomatoes here is a bit of info that will hopefully help you to avoid that awful Tomato Blight so you get to enjoy those ripe delicious tomatoes!
+It’s that time of the year again when we are anticipating on eating all the great vegetables from our gardens!
+Here is a bit of info that will hopefully help you to avoid that awful Tomato Blight so you get to enjoy those ripe delicious tomatoes!

 Cleanup – Since early blight can survive over winter on plant debris it is essential to clean up all plant residues at the end of the previous season.
 If blight is present it can be spread by splashing water, insects and tools, so ensure to disinfect your pruning shears and try not to work in your garden when things are wet, as blight loves hot humid conditions!